Darkoo

-Oluwafisayo Isa (born 18 September 2001), known by her stage name Darkoo, is a British-Nigerian rapper and singer.
+Oluwafisayo Isa (born 18 September 2001), known by her stage name Darkoo, is a Nigerian rapper and singer.
 She came to prominence following the release of her single "Gangsta", featuring One Acen, which peaked at number 22 on the Official Singles Chart, and peaked at number one, on the UK Afrobeats Chart of 2020.

-In 2022, Darkoo was nominated for the Best Diaspora Afrobeats Artist of the year at The Headies Awards and was announced by Pandora Music Italy as one of the most streamed musicians with other artistes and record company, Marco Mengoni, Keymaker Records, Federica Carta, and Baby K the following year.

 Early life

-Darkoo was born in Lagos, Nigeria, she moved to the UK at the age of 7. and being raised in South London.
+Darkoo was born in Lagos, Nigeria.
+She moved to the UK at the age of 7, and was raised in South London.
 She attended St Catherine's Catholic School for Girls.
 She also attended Christ the King: Emmanuel Sixth Form.

 Career

 Darkoo began releasing music at the age of 15, starting out as a drill rapper before beginning to incorporate singing into her music.
 In late 2019 she released the single "Gangsta", featuring British rapper One Acen.
 The song came to prominence on TikTok and entered the Official Singles Chart at number 34 in November 2019, eventually reaching a peak of 22 in January 2020.
 She followed up this success in March 2020 with the single "Juicy" featuring Hardy Caprio, which peaked at 62 on the Official Singles Chart.
 At the 2020 MOBO Awards, Darkoo was nominated for Best Female Act and Best Newcomer, whilst "Gangsta" was nominated for Song of the Year.

 In April 2021, Darkoo featured on a remix of "Body", originally performed by Russ Millions and Tion Wayne.
 The remix helped the song reach number 1 in the Official Singles Chart.

-Darkoo released her debut EP, 2 In 1, in July 2021, featuring artists such as Tion Wayne and Unknown T. On 1 September 2023, following the launch of Virgin Music flagship in Nigeria, Virgin Music Nigeria, Kimani Moore announced the unit would be in charge of Darkoo and Reekado Banks distributions.
+Darkoo released her debut EP, 2 In 1, in July 2021, featuring artists such as Tion Wayne and Unknown T.

+In 2022, Darkoo was nominated for the Best Diaspora Afrobeats Artist of the year at The Headies Awards and was announced by Pandora Music Italy as one of the most streamed musicians the following year.
+On 1 September 2023, following the launch of Virgin Music flagship in Nigeria, Virgin Music Nigeria, Kimani Moore announced the unit would be in charge of Darkoo, P.H.I.L.E.E and Reekado Banks distributions.